WRK2009-Workflow/master-camel-connect/README.md

   - Load repo secrets, then call update-issues-action on `repository_dispatch`.

 ### Actions:
-> .github/actions
+> `.github/actions`

 - **update-issues-action:**
-  - Creates an issue for every new Azure DevOps Board Work Item that is created.
+  - Creates an issue when the repository_dispatch event is triggered.
+The contents of that Issue are defined by an associated work item created in a Fictitious Azure Board instance.